n0j/n0j.github.io/_drafts/2018-10-31-rce-cornucopia.md

 4 bytes transferred in 0.000125 secs (31957 bytes/sec)
 ```

-`cat` the magic number plus the malicious PHP payload which will print the flag into a new file.
+`cat` the magic number plus the malicious PHP payload into a new file.
 Why use a PHP file extension and not JPG?
 We found earlier that it doesn't matter as far as the file being rejected or not, but it might matter in terms of whether the server will decide to execute our file as PHP.
-To be on the safe side, just make it a `.php` file.

 ```
 root@kali ~/A/corn# cat flag.php